 Step 5.
 Name columns correspondingly and delete unnecessary data.
 Enjoy the results :)

 Hope that my guide was useful for you.
 I’ll appreciate upvotes and shares.
-If you have any questions feel free to ask them in the comments below or book a demo and I’ll answer all your questions personally ;)
+If you have any questions feel free to ask them in the comments below or sign up for webinar ;)